Art Class • Painting or Drawing

 Now you can, because I teach private lessons in art at group rates because I help everyone individually in rotation within a group.

-The lessons are taught at Northwest Austin on Saturdays 1-3pm in a classroom at the Northwest Hobby Lobby on 183 and Lakecreek Parkway near 620.
-At 13729 Research Blvd.
-Ste 500 (Next to Steinmart in the shopping center with Alamo Drafthouse, The classroom is in the front of the store-enter the foyer, then enter the store and take a right, behind the cash registers along the wall is a doorway with a sign above it reading Classroom) They are every Saturday 1-3pm (except for major holiday weekends - the weekend of Easter, Memorial Day Weekend, the 4th of July if it is on Fri-Mon, Labor Day weekend, Thanksgiving weekend, the weekend closest to Christmas and some weekends while I am on vacation).
+The lessons are taught in Northwest Austin on Saturdays 1-3pm in a classroom at the Northwest Hobby Lobby on 183 and Lakecreek Parkway near 620.
+The address is 13729 Research Blvd.
+Ste 500 (Close to Burlington Coat Factory in the shopping center with Jason's Deli and Southwest Theaters), The classroom is in the front of the store-enter the foyer, then enter the store and take a right and stay along the wall, behind the cash registers along the wall is a doorway with a sign above it reading Classroom.
+They are every Saturday 1-3pm (except for major holiday weekends - the weekend of Easter, Memorial Day Weekend, the 4th of July if it is on Fri-Mon, Labor Day weekend, Thanksgiving weekend, the weekend closest to Christmas and some weekends while I am on vacation).

 You can take one of the four mediums offered: drawing, watercolor, oil (water soluble oil is available without the smell or cost of turpentine or mineral spirits) or acrylic without concerning yourself if a class is going to make and start.
 You can change mediums at any time.
 In a traditional class all the students are taught the same medium at the same time.
 The number of students at the meetings varies due to the flexibility and is averaging 8 for the last 3 months.
 I have been teaching painting and drawing for over 14 years total (since 2002 at this location).